 Gippsland Water may exercise any other rights available to it if a customer’s illegal use of water is detected.

-When vacating a property, the customer, under water law is obliged to pay charges incurred after vacating the property unless Gippsland Water is given at least 48 hours notice of the customer vacating the property.
+When vacating a property, the customer, under the Water Act 1989 (Vic) and the Water Industry Act 1994 (Vic), is obliged to pay charges incurred after vacating the property unless Gippsland Water is given at least 48 hours notice of the customer vacating the property.